TS-Morocco/CTF-Codes/README.md

-# Get the basic config for your CTFs configs
+# example python scripts for ctf beginners, envoy!

 this repo contain